 The effect a Tony Award has on a Broadway production is similar to what an Oscar can do for a Hollywood film.
-It’s the industry’s highest honor, and can make or break a play when it is given—or not.
+It’s the industry’s highest honor and can make or break a play when it is given—or not.
 Although it may seem like a mainstay now, the Antoinette Perry Award for Excellence in Broadway Theatre, most commonly known as the Tony Awards, has only been handed out by the American Theatre Wing since 1947.

-Even the award medallion itself used to pay homage to Perry.
+Even the award medallion itself was used to pay homage to Perry.
 Designed by Herman Rosse, one side used to carry a relief of the profile of its namesake until it was changed to show the winner’s name, award category, production and year.
 The other side displays the comedy and tragedy masks that have long been associated with theatre and acting.
-In 1967, the medallion was once again changed, as it was mounted to a black base.
+In 1967, the medallion was again changed, as it was mounted to a black base.

 Pemberton was not only responsible for the awards being held in Perry’s honor, but he also gave them their more commonly known name.
 After he off-handedly referred to the brass medallion as “Tony” the nickname stuck.